Sea Salt vs. Table Salt:16 Benefits, Side Effects & How to Use It

 Last but not least, let’s talk detoxification!
 Sea salt assists the body in eliminating toxins through sweat when used in baths or scrubs.
 This is a process that revitalizes both skin and body overall.

 This cleansing effect supports liver health and enhances bodily functions.
 You can try regular detox baths with Epsom salts combined with sea salts.
-Plus, You can also add some calming essential oils like lavender for an extra touch of relaxation!
+Plus, you can also add some calming essential oils like lavender for an extra touch of relaxation!

 Potential Side Effects and Risks